revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 ---

-36. Propose a design to develop a system that can handle ingestion of both periodic data and real-time data.
+36.Propose a design to develop a system that can handle ingestion of both periodic data and real-time data.

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)